not-rmit-but-kind-of/frontend-developer-webinar-1/README.md

       - ```display: inline``` (default for ```<span>``` and more).
         - See https://developer.mozilla.org/en-US/docs/Web/HTML/Inline_elements
-        - Appear on the same line as other text as inline elements.
+        - Appear on the same line as other text and other inline elements.
         - width and height have no effect.
         - padding, border, margin will affect element's text not the containing block element
       - ```display: inline-block```